 Have you ever heard of the Law of Attraction?
 Essentially, the more you believe and see something, the more likely you are to attract it.
 By being aware and wanting something, you manifest your destiny by subconsciously opening up opportunities to find you.
 Think this sounds like witchcraft?

-One common way of looking at Law of Attraction principles can simply be seen in karma.
+One common way of looking at the Law of Attraction principles can simply be seen in karma.
 What comes around goes around.
 The more pessimistic you are, the more negative things will walk into your life.
-If you’re optimistic, help spread the love, and share good will with someone, you’re likely to feel the positivity, see the love, and receive the good will back.
+If you’re optimistic, help spread the love, and share goodwill with someone, you’re likely to feel the positivity, see the love, and receive the goodwill back.